CareNow - Streamlining Clinical Workflows

 Summary

-In addressing the challenge of streamlining clinical workflows to save clinicians’ time, Gold Coast Health (GCH) has embarked on a digital transformative journey, embracing digital innovation to transform patient care.
+Gold Coast Health (GCH) has embarked on a digital transformation journey, embracing innovation to enhance patient care, streamline clinical workflows, and save clinicians' time.
 Our focus on future-focused, virtual, data-driven, and technologically advanced improvements has led to the successful development and implementation of our CareNow digitising workflows initiative.

 The CareNow workflow platform included the rollout of the Clinical Photography application (app) and the Junior Doctor Patient List, each designed to enhance clinical efficiency and patient care.